 Fertility Specialist and Reproductive Endocrinologist Dr. Marie Werner from RMA New Jersey joined All Things Conceivable: A Surrogacy Podcast with Nazca Fontes to share what she’s learned about caring for her surrogacy patients during the global pandemic.
 Dr. Werner’s experience is particularly insightful as RMA New Jersey, like ConceiveAbilities, has remained open and active in guiding surrogacy journeys continuously through 2020.

-Listen to the full episode here, for a sneak peek of our podcast.
+Listen to the full episode.
 And, read on for a quick take on Dr. Werner's perspective.

 NF: How is COVID-19 impacting the surrogacy journey?